The Dragon Masters: Plot summary

+The story takes place on a remote planet where humans have bred captured alien monsters (called "dragons") to serve as soldiers in a war against a different alien species.

 Aerlith is a planet of rocks and wilderness orbiting a distant bright star known as Skene which appears as "an actinic point" in the daytime.
 The sky is described as being black rather than blue.
 The planet's rotation is slow, taking several days.
 It is so slow that dawn and dusk are accompanied by storms that follow the boundary between day and night around the planet.
 The night has an effect on the "Dragons" of the title, making them more vicious and unmanageable.
 This means that all movement of the armies must take place during daylight.

 Humans live in valleys where the soil is good.
 Occasionally they make war on each other across the hills, passes and fells between their valley homes.
 Their technology is limited to steel and gunpowder.
 They also use semi-precious stones for decoration.

 From time to time, often after many years, a spaceship appears and abducts as many humans as can be caught.
 The settlements are also bombarded, ensuring that humanity will not rise above its present technological level.
 During one such raid, a charismatic leader named Kergan Banbeck captures a group of the alien raiders, who are accompanied by their human servants.
 Without their masters, the humans go mad and destroy the ship.
 The aliens, many-limbed lizard-like creatures known as "grephs", become prisoners of the humans they came to kidnap.

 Many years later, Kergan's descendant, Joaz Banbeck, is troubled by two things.
 He believes the grephs will return soon, and his neighbor, Ervis Carcolo of the ironically named Happy Valley, is forever plotting against him.
 The captive grephs have been bred over the years into fighting creatures known as dragons, ranging from the man-sized "Termagant" to the gigantic "Jugger".
 As each new variety has been bred over the years, the fortunes of war have shifted between the Banbecks and the Carcolos.
 Now there is an uneasy peace.

 There is a third group of humans, the "Sacerdotes", mysterious ascetics who walk naked in all weathers.
 They are characterized by very long hair, pale complexions, and the golden torc each wears around the neck.
 Only males are seen.
 They trade for what they need and seem to possess advanced technologies.
 They believe that they are beyond human, calling the rest of humankind "Utter Men", who will eventually disappear and leave the universe to them.

 Joaz Banbeck tries without success to convince Ervis Carcolo and the Sacerdotes of the need to prepare for the next visit by the grephs.
 Ervis Carcolo, far from cooperating, attacks Banbeck Vale, only to have his army routed by Joaz's ingenious tactics.